What Doesn’t Kill Her

 “It seems so odd that I don’t know my own mother as well as I should,” her daughter claimed.

 “That is really why I am here.
-After Grampa revealed all those secrets to me, and told me things about myself and my brother that I had never known, I realized that I needed to have the same kind of talk with you before it became too late.
-Yes, I needed to let you know about Grampa, but there is also a lot about me that I never told you.”
+After Grandpa revealed all those secrets to me, and told me things about myself and my brother that I had never known, I realized that I needed to have the same kind of talk with you before it became too late.
+Yes, I needed to let you know about Grandpa, but there is also a lot about me that I never told you.”

 Chapter 5 HER ERODED INNOCENCE